 - Know that we are weighed down by the financial burdens we bear, but it is difficult for us to talk about.
 Talking about money can be awkward for anyone, but for families with special needs it can make us feel guilty for talking about the financial aspect of what our children need.
 We will do whatever it takes to care for them, but also must face the financial reality of that care.
 So, rather than waiting to be asked if you can help a special needs family financially, simply offer.
 Start a dialogue by offering one of the three options above, but be open to their own ideas or needs.
 Each family is different and requires different care.

 - If you are not able to give financially, offer to go to the grocery store and pick up their groceries, mow their lawn, or take their child to a therapy.
 There are so many ways you can impact the life of a special needs family if you simply reach out and offer with love and compassion.

 And remember, special needs families are people, too.
 Just like you, they want to be loved, understood, and cared for but oftentimes do not know how to ask or struggle to reach out.
 You can bridge the gap and bring peace to a family in need.

 Katie is the blessed wife of an Air Force veteran and mother of two (soon to be three!) precious children.
 Her oldest child, Jack, age 5, was diagnosed with autism in January 2013.
-Later that year, Katie felt the Lord calling her to share her family’s journey and she launched Wonderfully Made, a blog dedicated to encouraging women along their journeys of faith, motherhood, marriage, and special needs.
+Later that year, Katie felt the Lord calling her to share her family’s journey and she launched Wholehearted Mom, a blog dedicated to encouraging women along their journeys of faith, motherhood, marriage, and special needs.
 It is her deepest hope and prayer that what she shares at Wonderfully Made will encourage you to laugh, cry, learn, accept, and rejoice in what makes our children and each of us who we are—perfectly and wonderfully made by God.